antevens/boatcontrol/README.md

 using an MCP23017 and a ULN2803* with a clamp diode.
 Examples of use cases would be external relays, solenoids, small motors, high power LEDs, Cameras, etc.

-_*can be substituted with a TBD62783APG to swap polarity_
+_*can be substituted with a TBD62783APG to swap polarity form 12V source to GND sink._

 #### Raspberry Pi / Jetson  I/O
 All pins from the GPIO header are made available via RJ45 to allow easy